migramirez2/Harmony-ONE/progress/artem-kolodko.md

-**2-Week Deliverables by 2024-05-20:**

-Harmony Portfolio: implement Bridge page that repeats all major features of the Harmony Bridge client: [https://bridge.harmony.one](https://bridge.harmony.one/one).

-While working on implementing the Bridge in the Harmony Portfolio, I aimed to utilize best practices – the design was inspired by the existing bridge in the Metamask Portfolio, familiar to users but with the internal logic of the Harmony Bridge.
-I encountered nuances in the implementation, some rooted in Layerzero, and each token transfer needed manual testing, consuming significantly more time; nevertheless, I managed to thoroughly understand the architecture of the current Harmony Bridge and start implementation within a few days, which was quite swift given the complexity of this application.

----

 2024-05-28 Tue: prepared first version of Synthetix deployment script for Harmony network, published Cannon package ([commands and logs](https://github.com/ArtemKolodko/synthetix-deployments/pull/1/commits/6b404a2f6b88c975563095ee521712aebe411a25)).
 Cannon package seems to be published, but there is not transaction on Harmony chain.
 Asked Aaron to review [PR](https://github.com/ArtemKolodko/synthetix-deployments/pull/1) and help with deployment issues.

 2024-05-27 Mon: didn't find sequencer sources in Vertex Protocol [GitHub](https://github.com/orgs/vertex-protocol/repositories), asked in discord channel.
 Looking on Vertex architecture following Vertex protocol [review](https://github.com/harmony-one/h/blob/main/docs/review-notes-vertex-protocol.md#key-designs), docs and web app.
 Issue with sequencer sources was also [addressed](https://github.com/harmony-one/h/blob/main/docs/review-notes-vertex-protocol.md#some-issues) by Aaron in protocol review.